 Montrose also works within the framework of the UN Convention on the Rights of Persons with Disabilities and the NDIS Quality and Safeguards Commission.

 Collectively, these frameworks help to ensure your dignity and safety when accessing our services.

 We believe good leadership and management is central to creating safe, quality environments for service delivery.
 Our Executive Management Team are governed by an independent voluntary board.

-Montrose takes the safety of our customers very seriously.
-Our therapists and support staff are chosen to have the attitude and skills to make a difference in our customers’ lives.
+Montrose takes the safety of our clients very seriously.
+Our therapists and support staff are chosen to have the attitude and skills to make a difference in our clients’ lives.

 As well as blue and yellow cards, team members have relevant university and postgraduate qualifications, hold memberships of professional bodies and are supported to access relevant ongoing training.

 We have made ongoing investments in our staff professional supervision program to ensure it meets the needs of staff and keeps us focused on providing the best possible services.